Fudan-iGEM/2025-wiki/pages/inclusivity.md

 - Using **colors** helped them express emotions more accurately.
 - **Doodles** triggered rich memories and details.
 - **Metaphors and embodied descriptions** gave form to previously “unspeakable” experiences.
-For instance, several participants who reported in the quantitative questionnaire that “they had not been treated unfairly due to fungal issues” voiced related concerns while sharing their doodles.

 This enabled us to develop a [**Sensory-Friendly Research Toolkit**](https://static.igem.wiki/teams/5643/pageimage/inclusivity/a-sensory-friendly-research-toolkit.pdf), which can be applied in broader contexts.